EonZeNx/NightreignRelicEditor/README.md

 # Nightreign Relic Editor
 This is a tool designed for speedrunners and challenge runners to quickly edit relics in Elden Ring: Nightreign.
+This is not a general purpose relic editor, it will not allow non-relic effects (such as Marais/Grafted) to be edited in game.
 Currently in prerelease testing.

-Please ensure that EAC is disable before using.
+Please ensure that EAC is disabled before using.

 Includes relic verification to ensure that any relic injected into the game is legally obtainable through the in-game random roll system, and therefore valid to be used during individual lord speedruns.